 Minimalist Modern Drapes

-I’m glad I chose these moody gray drapes for the bedroom.
-They are room darkening, and the heavy felt material adds a bit of drama.
+I’m glad I chose these gray drapes for the bedroom.
+They are room darkening, and the heavy wool material adds a bit of drama.

 The following gray and white drapes would work well for a cozy minimalist room.
 For more ideas, check out my favorite mid-century modern curtains used throughout my home.